Pylink-Waterfall/pylink-onboarding-guide/onboarding.md

 - Kite AI Code AutoComplete  -- actually, i haven't tried it yet but people recommend
 - Docker -- not sure to add...

-# Virtual Environment <a name="ve"></a>
+# 5. Virtual Environment <a name="ve"></a>
-After cloning the project, create a new virtual environment.
+After cloning a project, create a new virtual environment.
 Always use a separate environment for new projects.
 *(File --> Settings --> Project: --> Project Interpreter)*.

 ![img_1.png](/pictures/onboarding_img_1.png)

-Code must be reproducible on another machine hence requirements.txt for package dependencies must be used.
+Code must be reproducible on another machine hence a requirements.txt for package dependencies must be used.
 Make sure you use both package name and version number.

 ![img_2.png](/pictures/onboarding_img_2.png)